10 Ratsnake Species Of Eurasia

 © Wikimedia Commons User: Glenbrooks – CC BY-SA 4.0

-The most sought after ratsnake by reptile collectors.
-Flower snakes have a reddish head, sharply contrasting grey and dark red patterns, followed by a brighter red for its tail.
-They have the most memorable patterns of the Elaphe ratsnake family, with another name being “red-headed ratsnake”.
-At up to 2.5 metres, they’re one of the longest too.
+The most finely patterned of the Elaphe ratsnake genus, and therefore the most obsessively sought after by reptile collectors.
+Flower snakes (Elaphe moellendorffi) have a reddish head, sharply contrasting grey and dark red patterns, followed by a far brighter red for its tail.
+They’re easily one of the more memorable ratsnake species, with an alternative name being “red-headed ratsnake”.
+At a maximum of 250cm, they’re one of the longest too.

-Flower snakes (Elaphe moellendorffi) inhabit far northern Vietnam and southern China.
+Flower snakes inhabit two countries: far northern Vietnam and southern China.
 Their range overlaps with the beauty ratsnake, but not with the Manchurian black ratsnake, which lives further northeast.
-Flower snakes inhabit forests, and even caves.
-In captivity, they happily eat mice and rats, yet somehow, Elaphe moellendorffi is much more delicate than other ratsnakes.
-Of the thousands exported from the Chinese countryside, a tiny fraction survive.
+Flower snakes can be found in forests, and even caves.
+In captivity, they happily swallow mice and rats, yet somehow, this species is far more fragile to keep compared to other ratsnakes.
+Of the thousands exported from the Chinese countryside, only a tiny fraction survive.

 Flower snakes are also exploited for traditional Chinese medicine.
-The snakes are dried, then rolled into a disc shape with the head placed at the centre, held in place with bamboo sticks, and dried over a charcoal fire.
+The snakes are dried, rolled into a disc shape with the head placed in the centre, held in place with bamboo sticks, and dried over a roaring charcoal fire.
 You now have a dry snake disc, with a slightly fishy and salty taste.
-This remedy is believed to strengthen the waist and knees, and combat convulsions.
-Combined with the pet trade, this craze has sent their wild numbers into freefall.
+This remedy is widely believed to strengthen the waist and knees, and combat convulsions.
+Combined with the pet trade, this craze has sent the flower snake’s wild populations into freefall.

 6 Beauty ratsnake